Do you have a great idea for an education-related journalism project? Do you need the time and resources to complete it?

 We welcome a wide range of applicants in terms of professional background and experience, media and project ideas.

-Candidates submit applications online by Feb.
-1 for the following academic year.
+Applications are due by midnight of Feb.
+3, 2025 for the 2025-26 academic year.
 A distinguished board of education journalists and scholars convenes in March to select the following year’s cohort.
 The board considers the quality of the project proposal, the plan for research and study, and the applicant’s potential to complete and publish.

 Candidates are notified close to April 1.
 The new fellows will be invited to a May orientation meeting at Columbia.
 Officially, the first day of the fellowship is at the end of August, when the new Master of Arts class convenes for orientation for the academic year.
 The semester begins after Labor Day.